karx/karx.github.io/WebComponents/MozPunjab/README.md

 [Link to github repo used](http://github.com/karx/webcomponents)

 ## Abstract for posters
 Today, the Web is 30 years old.
-It's quater life crises are officialy over!
+Its quarter-life crises are officially over!

 The journey thus far had not been easy, and without the tireless efforts of the Corporates, NGOs, Governments and the people, such a technological marvel could not have existed.